-Electric markets typically either allow customer choice—or they don’t.
-And what’s available to you is generally dependent on what state you live and/or operate your business in.
+Electric markets typically either allow customer choice-or they don’t.
+And what’s available to you is generally dependent on what state you live and/or operate your business in, so it helps to learn more about the different business energy providers out there.
 In this post, we’ll delve into the differences between the two, how to recognize what you have, and the impact regulated and deregulated energy markets have on the price you pay for electricity.

 Regulation vs Deregulation